mindspore-ai/docs/docs/probability/docs/source_en/index.rst

 MindSpore Probability Documents
 ===================================

+MindSpore Probability is a fusion suite seamlessly integrating Bayesian learning and deep learning, which provides a comprehensive probability learning library for building probability models and applying Bayesian inference.

 A deep learning model has a strong fitting capability, and the Bayesian theory has a good explainability.
-MindSpore probabilistic programming provides a framework that seamlessly integrates Bayesian learning and deep learning.
-It aims to provide users with a complete probability learning library for establishing probabilistic models and applying Bayesian inference.

-Probabilistic programming provides the following functions:
+MindSpore Probability provides the following functions:

 - Abundant statistical distribution and common probabilistic inference algorithms
 - Combinable probabilistic programming modules for developers to use the logic of the deep learning model to build a deep probabilistic model